-Clean candle containers after use by removing wax first, washing with warm soapy water, then tackling soot, adhesive, and lingering scent with material-safe methods before drying and storing.
+Clean candle containers after use by removing wax first, washing with warm soapy water, then clearing soot, adhesive, and lingering scent with cleaning methods matched to the container material.
+On this page, material-safe means avoiding cleaning damage such as cracked glass, rusted tins, dulled coatings, or over-wet porous ceramic.
+It does not mean refill safety, product compliance, or toxicology clearance.

 Quick-start decision chooser (start here, escalate only if needed)